CAM-E-L/DataAnalysis/additional scripts/README.md

-Welcome to the folder "additional scripts" of the Cognitive-Affective Maps tools *CAM-App*!
+Welcome to the folder "additional scripts" of the Data Analysis Tool!
 ======================================================

 ## What you can do here